EnzoBarizza/whatsappapi/README.md

 ### Using

-A step by step series of examples that tell you how to get the bot running.

 Step 1.

 > Drag the file whatsappy.py and chromedriver.exe in your project folder (i will add support for other browsers soon)